ZIP: 1015

 Terminology

-The key words "MUST", "REQUIRED", "MUST NOT", "SHOULD", and "MAY" in this document are to be interpreted as described in BCP 14 1 when, and only when, they appear in all capitals.
+The key words "MUST", "SHALL", "MUST NOT", "SHOULD", and "MAY" in this document are to be interpreted as described in BCP 14 1 when, and only when, they appear in all capitals.

 "Zcash Community Advisory Panel", also called "ZCAP", refers to the panel of community members assembled by the Zcash Foundation and described at 5.